 If a ransomware attack cannot be prevented, recovering from it remains the only option.
-But without an isolated, up-to-date backup of data, your IT systems will have no previous working state to revert to and your organization will have no choice but to pay up in the hope of access being restored or accept that the data is lost forever.
+But without an isolated, up-to-date backup of data, your IT systems will have no previous working state to revert to and your organisation will have no choice but to pay up in the hope of access being restored or accept that the data is lost forever.
 By having up-to-date data backups your recovery will be swift and all traces of the ransomware infection can be erased.

 Ransomware got you worried?
 Get in touch and let us help.